Hydramatic

-Hydramatic (also known as Hydra-Matic) is an automatic transmission developed by both General Motors' Cadillac and Oldsmobile divisions.
-Introduced in 1939 for the 1940 model year vehicles, the Hydramatic was the first mass-produced fully-automatic transmission developed for passenger automobile use.
+Hydramatic (also known as Hydra-Matic) is an automatic transmission developed by General Motors Corporation's Oldsmobile Division, the Hydramatic was the first mass-produced fully automatic transmission developed for passenger automobile use.
+The Hydra-Matic transmission was introduced by Oldsmobile in 1939 for the 1940 model year, one year before Cadillac.

 History

 During the 1930s, automakers sought to reduce or eliminate the need to shift gears.
 At the time, synchronized gear shifting was still a novelty (and confined to higher gears in most cases), and shifting a manual gearbox required more effort than most drivers cared to exert.
-The exception here was Cadillac's break-through synchromesh fully synchronized manual transmission, designed by Cadillac engineer Earl A. Thompson and introduced in the fall of 1928.
+The exception here was Cadillac's break-through synchromesh fully synchronized manual transmission, designed by Cadillac engineer Earl A. Thompson and introduced in the autumn of 1928.

 Cadillac, under Thompson, began working on a 'shiftless' transmission in 1932, and a new department within Cadillac Engineering was created, headed by Thompson and including engineers Ernest Seaholm, Ed Cole, Owen Nacker, and Oliver Kelley.
 During 1934, the Cadillac transmission group had developed a step-ratio gearbox that would shift automatically under full torque.
-This same group of engineers was then moved into the General Motors Research Laboratory, building pilot transmission units during 1935-36 which were then handed to Oldsmobile for testing.
+This same group of engineers was then moved into the General Motors Research Laboratory, building pilot transmission units during 1935–36 that were then handed to Oldsmobile for testing.

 The Automatic Safety Transmission (AST) was a tangent outgrowth of this work.
 The AST was a semi-automatic transmission using planetary gears and conventional friction clutch, requiring the driver to use the clutch to shift into or out of gear, but not between the two forward gears.
-Oldsmobile offered the AST from 1937-1939, while Buick offered it only in 1938.
+Oldsmobile offered the AST from 1937 to 1939, while Buick offered it only in 1938.

 The HydraMatic was designed to combine the hydraulic operation of a planetary gearbox (allowing much shifting to be automated) with a fluid coupling instead of a friction clutch, eliminating the need for de-clutching.
 The transmission would have four forward speeds (3.82:1, 2.63:1, 1.45:1, and 1.00:1) plus reverse, with all acceleration provided by gearing; its fluid coupling did not multiply the engine output as a torque converter does.
 (In this way, it was less sophisticated than the 1924 Vulcan (Vulcan-Werke Hamburg und Stettin) prototype, which had a torque converter.)
-It incorporated a parking pawl which was engaged when the shift selector was placed in reverse with the engine off.
+It incorporated a parking pawl that was engaged when the shift selector was placed in reverse with the engine off.
 There was no separate Park position as found with modern transmissions.

-The result, dubbed "Hydra-Matic Drive," went into production in May 1939 for the 1940 model year.
+The result, dubbed "Hydra-Matic Drive", went into production in May 1939 for the 1940 model year.
 The first Oldsmobiles so equipped were shipped in October 1939 in the Oldsmobile Series 60 and the Oldsmobile Series 70.
 Oldsmobile was chosen to introduce the Hydra-Matic for two reasons: economies of scale—Oldsmobile produced more cars than Cadillac and Buick at the time, thus providing a better test base—and to protect the reputation of Cadillac and Buick in case of a market failure of the new transmission.
-Advertising proclaimed it "the greatest advance since the self-starter."
+Advertising proclaimed it "the greatest advance since the self-starter".